Appropriation or appreciation? Why commodifying other cultures is problematic.

 by Will Silcox, 2nd year anthropology undergraduate at the University of Exeter

 While doing research for the Nomads: Homes on the Move exhibition, I found myself searching for a variety of tents, yurts, chooms, tipis and other structures on the internet.
 What struck me was how overpowering the literature was on search pages by companies selling nomadic structures.
 What surprised me further, was the quantity of these companies that were non-native (many I found were UK-based promoting ‘glamping’).
 Some of them act as a UK-based distributor of the products, and give credit to the cultures they are from, and only use native materials and labourers.
-Some companies do not mention where the materials are sourced from, while others even market their product as ‘locally sourced’ and thus more sustainable, despite the structures belonging to entirely different cultures.
+However, other companies do not mention where the materials are sourced from, while others even market their product as ‘locally sourced’ and thus more sustainable, despite the structures belonging to entirely different cultures.
 One theme these companies all share is the commodification of a cultural item for financial gain.

 There is little agreement on whether the commodification of culture is positive or negative in an absolute sense.
 The topic is nuanced, covers a vast expanse of cultures, and the definition is loosely centred on using aspects of a culture for financial gain.
 The companies that sell cultural items, who acknowledge where their products come from, and who sell allegedly ‘authentic’ products made by the cultures themselves, are sometimes criticised for profiting from those cultures.
 However, they do appear to at least respect and gain consent from the culture they are profiting from.